1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-said, If he will show himself a virtuous man, there shall not an hair of him fall to the earth: but if wickedness shall be found in him, he shall die.
+said, If he will show himself a loyal man, not a single hair will fall to the ground: but if evil will be found in him, he will die.

 1:53 So king Solomonשְׁלֹמֹה

-sent, and they brought him down from the altar.
-And he came and bowed himself to king Solomonשְׁלֹמֹה
+sent, and they brought him down from the Altar.
+And he came and prostrated himself before king Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here